 Aung San’s political prominence is sustained by his daughter, Aung San Suu Kyi who is currently the State Counsellor of Myanmar.

-Burma’s way to freedom and peace was interrupted in 1962, when the military led by General Ney Win performed a coup d’état and transformed Burma into a military dictatorship.
-Their motivation to take over control was the ongoing rampant ethnic strife and the push for autonomy or federalism by non-Burman ethnic groups.
+Burma’s way to freedom and peace was interrupted in 1962, when the military led by General Ne Win performed a coup d’état resulting in a military dictatorship in the following years.
+The military's motivation to take over control was the ongoing rampant ethnic strife and the push for autonomy or federalism by non-Burman ethnic groups.
 The numerous ethnic groups in Burma have been involved in one of the world’s longest ongoing civil wars, and the civilian government at the center has been perceived as too weak.

 Though incorporated in the 1947 Constitution, the military government interpreted the use of the term ‘federalism’ as being anti-national and anti-unity and took action against these struggles.
 Almost all aspects of society, as business, media and production, were nationalized or brought under government control.
 Sporadic protests against military rule were held in Yangon, many of them led by students.
 These protests were almost always violently suppressed and many people were killed and imprisoned.